yavorpapazov/vacation-rentals-back-end/README.md

 -	Get specific bnb: GET /bnbs/:id (doesn’t require authentication)
 -	Search bnbs: GET /bnbs/search
 -	Create a bnb record: POST /bnbs
 -	Remove a bnb record: DELETE /bnbs/:id – regular users can only delete their own records.
-Users with the "admin" role can remove any record
+Users with the "admin" role can remove any record.
+A record can be removed only if it is not in the user’s cart

 Vacation rentals cart (requires authentication)